Mate Dugandzic

-Mate Dugandzic (Mate Dugandžić; born 22 October 1989) is a retired Australian football player.
+Mate Dugandzic (Mate Dugandžić; born 22 October 1989) is a retired Australian football player, who is currently the head coach of Sydenham Park SC in the Victorian State League 1.
+Recently was an assistant coach of Western United NPL.
 He is known for being the first player to make a direct switch between both Melbourne clubs in the A-League when he moved from Melbourne Victory to join Melbourne Heart in 2011.
 He was also part of the Adelaide United squad that went on to win both the 2015–16 A-League Premiers Plate and the 2016 A-League Grand Final.

 Club career

 Melbourne Knights

 Dugandzic debuted for the Melbourne Knights as a 16-year-old in 2006.
 In 2007, he played an important role in helping the club secure second spot in the Victorian Premier League.
 After an impressing performance throughout the 2007 play-off series, where which Melbourne Knights had finished in third place, Dugandzic's performance had attracted the attention of A-League clubs, A.S.
 Roma, and the Australian Institute of Sport.
 The Croatian Football Federation also expressed their interest.
 Consequently, Melbourne Knights him organised a trial with Dinamo Zagreb and colleague Daniel Visevic.
 Dugandzic himself had stated that he would have rather signed for Dinamo Zagreb instead of AS Roma.
 Mate then underwent a three-week trial with the Dinamo Zagreb's first-team in December 2007.